projectriff/riff/docs/riff_credential_delete.md

 Delete one or more credentials by name or all credentials within a namespace.

-Deleting a credential will cause application and function builds that depend on the credential to fail unless another credential for the same registry is available.
+Deleting a credential will cause builds that depend on the credential to fail unless another credential for the same registry is available.

 ```
-riff credential delete [flags]
+riff credential delete <name(s)> [flags]
 ```

 ### Examples